henryoier/leetcode/Leetcode Log.md

 237_DeleteNodeInALinkedList 2Y
 You can not let the current node to be nullptr, instead, let the next pointed to a nulltpr

 237_DeleteNodeInALinkedList 2Y
 You can not let the current node to be nullptr, instead, let the next pointed to a nulltpr

+238_ProductOfArrayExceptSelf  1Y
+Pay attention to the number of zeros